OmarMiniesy/Notes/Windows/Tools/Logman.md

 logman.exe query -ets
 ```

-Investigating a session directly, we can see the Name, Max Log Size, Log Location, and the subscribed providers to that session.
+Investigating a session directly, we can see the Name, Provider GUID, Max Log Size, Log Location, and more of the subscribed providers.
 - To do that, specify the name of the tracing session, also called the `Data Colector Set`.
 ```CMD
 logman.exe query "EventLog-System" -ets